xinyee20/tp/docs/UserGuide.md

 2. [Attendance taking](#42-attendance-taking) feature provides you the tools to mark attendance for your lessons.
 3. [Participation marking](#43-participation-marking) feature provides you the tools to grade student participation.
 4. [Question addressing](#44-question-addressing) feature provides you the tools to keep track of questions asked by students.
+5. [Utility viewing](#45-utility-viewing) feature provides you the tools to view the information of the above features.

 ### 4.1.
 Setting Up